9th - 13th Oct

 Arrange flights into and out of Pisa (PSA).

-On 18th Oct, arrive before 11.30am for a 12pm transfer (arrive at hotel just after 1pm) or miss the prologue and arrive before 7pm for the 7.30pm transfer (late dinner available).
+On 9th Oct, arrive before 11.30am for a 12pm transfer (arrive at hotel just after 1pm).

 The transfer takes approx 1hr15mins.

-Yes, we have Focus Atlas 6.8 gravel bikes to rent for £149.
+Yes, we have Sonder Camino gravel bikes to rent for £199 in all sizes from S to XL.
 You can find these in the checkout once you have selected your room option.

 Yes, in the checkout there is a box to put whoever you want to share a room with.
 If you are booking a double room (2 people, 1 bed) please select 2 people in the checkout.